SketchFoxsky/CVR-Mods/PhysicSounds/README.md

+>[!IMPORTANT]
-# As of r177 this is Local only.
-This will be fixed at a later date.
+>This mod is currently LOCAL ONLY!
+This will be fixed with mod network or in a game update later!

 ## Physic Sounds